-Wholesale Broker -- A broker who acts as an intermediary between a retail agent and an insurer, while having no contact with the insured.
-There are two types of wholesale brokers: managing general agents and surplus lines brokers.
-The latter work with the retail agent and the insurer to obtain coverage for the insured; but unlike a managing general agent, a surplus lines broker normally does not have binding authority from the insurer.
+Wholesale Broker -- A broker who acts as an intermediary between an agent (often referred to as a "retail agent") and an insurance company.
+The insurance company normally does not have any contact with the insured.
+There are two types of wholesale brokers: managing general agents (MGA's) and surplus lines brokers.
+A Managing General Agent normally has underwriting and binding authority from the companies that it represents, while Surplus Lines Brokers work with the "retail agent" and the insurer to obtain coverage for specialized risks but normally does not have the authority to bind coverage on behalf of the insurer.